 This article about complex numbers is a little advanced.
 See here for a basic introduction to complex numbers.

-Now a point in the plane can also be described by its polar coordinates .
-Here is the distance from to and is the angle formed by the line connecting to and the positive -axis (measured anti-clockwise).
+where are the polar coordinates of the point in the plane associated to .
+Here is the distance from that point to the point and is the angle formed by the line connecting the point to and the positive -axis (measured anti-clockwise).

 A complex number represented as a point on the plane in polar coordinates.